redhat-developer/kam/docs/test/test-guide.md

 Clicumber allows running commands in a persistent shell instance (bash, tcsh, zsh, Command Prompt, or PowerShell), assert its outputs (standard output, standard error, or exit code), check configuration files, and so on.

 Kam test feature files are located in `tests/e2e` directory and can be called using `make e2e`.

+Use make target `make e2e-local` for test scenarios which are specifically design for local verification.

 #### How to write the test feature files: